colega/unexpected-go/index.md

 # Disclaimer

-This examples are not trying to prove that golang is _wrong_, it's just sharing stuff that someone who has just started learning the language doesn't expect.
+These examples are not trying to prove that golang is _wrong_, it's just sharing stuff that someone who has just started learning the language doesn't expect.